 Does it cost money to get birth control?

 The cost of birth control depends on the type and your insurance coverage.
 Some places offer free or reduced cost birth control.
-Talk to your health care provider or visit a clinic to learn about your options.
+Talk to your health care provider or visit a center to learn about your options.

 How do I get birth control?

-You can get some birth control options without hormones (like condoms) at a grocery or drugstore, or free from some clinics.
-You can only get hormonal birth control (like the pill, patch or IUD) with a prescription from a doctor’s office or health clinic.
+You can get some birth control options without hormones (like condoms) at a grocery or drugstore, or free from some centers.
+You can only get hormonal birth control (like the pill, patch or IUD) with a prescription from a doctor’s office or health center.
 Some emergency birth control requires a prescription, while other types are available at the drugstore without a prescription, but they cost about $50.

 If your doctor or health care provider does require parental consent, we know it can be scary to talk to your parent or guardian about sex.
 A lot of parents are open to talking about it though, especially when you show them you are trying to be responsible.
 Remember, sex is healthy and normal, and your parents or guardians were young once, too!